nourbengaied/bedrock_chatbot/README.md

 # ChatBedrock Streamlit App

 ChatBedrock is a Streamlit-based chatbot application powered by AWS services.
 This README provides an overview of the app.
+This project was inspired by an AWS tutorial, which served as the foundation for building this chatbot application.

 ## Overview